hbradio/portfolio/content/fact-checking.md

 {{< figure src="/media/fact-checking/nyt.png" alt="Holan's analysis of PolitiFact lyting rates from her NYT article" caption="" class="big" >}}

-Her article resonated with me.
+Her article resonates with me.
 In conversations with my friends, when I've called out a policician's lie, I'm sometimes met with **"Yeah, but politicians on both sides lie."**
 I thought maybe Holan's methods could help me argue that not every politician's lying is the same.